fspoettel/linkding-on-fly/README.md

 ### Add a persistent volume

 Create a [persistent volume](https://fly.io/docs/reference/volumes/).
-The first `3GB` volume is free on fly.
-3GB should be sufficient for most installs.
+Fly's free tier includes `3GB` of storage across your VMs.
+Since `linkding` is very light on storage, a `1GB` volume will be more than enough for most use cases.
+It's possible to change volume size later.
+A how-to can be found in the _"scale persistent volume"_ section below.

 ```sh
 fly volumes create linkding_data --region <your_region> --size <size_in_gb>